medical tick Medically reviewed by

 8. Sleep well: Aim for 78 hours of restful sleep.

-Why Patients Trust Dr Batra’s®:
+Why Patients Trust Dr Batra’s® for IBS treatment

 • Personalised homeopathic remedies tailored to individual IBS triggers